crosscutio/dhis2-crosscut-app/README.md

 ### Publish your catchment areas to DHIS2

-- Click `Publish` button to connect your catchments to DHIS2.
+- Click `Publish to DHIS2` button to connect your catchments to DHIS2.
 - Once published, you can access the catchment areas in DHIS2
-- Click `Unpublish` button to remove access to the catchment areas in DHIS2.
+- Click `Unpublish from DHIS2` button to remove access to the catchment areas in DHIS2.

 ### Catchment areas details